annalisa144/reverdecer/_posts/2019-01-30-butterfly-food.md

 I believe it!
 While we happily enjoy cheaper avocados, restaurants, and coffee in Mexico, we notice that the cost of living isn't low enough here to compensate for how low wages are.
 Even without a [gas shortage](https://reverdecer.annalisagross.com/2019/01/21/getting-gas/), fuel is actually more expensive than in most parts of the US, as are new cars, good chocolate and many electronics.

 [![](/images/furniture_truck2_.jpg){:width="60%"}](/images/furniture_truck2.jpg)

+Teachers in our state of Michoacan haven't been paid in months - no politician standoff government shutdown, the state and federal government say they simply don't have the money.
+[Teachers shut down rail lines with clear demands.](https://reverdecer.annalisagross.com/2019/01/28/demonstration-season/) I wonder what sacrifices these families have made, and are making, as life continues to cost money.